Quick denture tips:

 Food debris and plaque need to be cleaned from all denture surfaces daily.

 Clean your dentures using a soft toothbrush and mild soap and water or denture paste.
 Standard toothpaste is not recommended.

 Clean your dentures over a hand-basin half filled with water to prevent breakage if dropped.

-Brush your gums, tongue and palate every morning with a soft toothbrush before you insert your dentures.
+Brush your gums, tongue and palate (roof of your mouth) morning and night with a soft toothbrush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

 If your denture breaks or is damaged, stop wearing it straight away.
 Do not try to repair it, bend it or modify it.
 Call your dental clinic for an appointment to fix it.

 Your mouth may become a little sore under your new denture.
 If this happens, contact the clinic to arrange to have your denture adjusted.

 If the soreness is severe it may help to remove the denture for at least part of the day.
 However, please wear the denture for a few hours before your appointment so we can work out where the adjustment is required.

 Remember, do not adjust or try to repair your dentures.